nzzdev/Storytelling-Styleguide/pages/graphic-images/graphic-images.md

-# Google Earth 3d view of a building
+# Google Earth 3D view

 For data journalists or cases with a tight deadline, please refer to [the tutorial](https://3.basecamp.com/3500782/buckets/10878677/documents/1598132399#__recording_1793630293) in Basecamp.